 Sometimes EA individuals and organizations need some volunteers for specific events or projects.
 From operations hands at conferences to interview transcriptions for books, the kind of help needed can take all sorts of forms.
 If you’re willing to give your time and skills — in person or remotely, rote or intellectual work — there’s likely some way that you can help.
 These opportunities will be particularly well suited to people who are able to do things on call and check Facebook notifications frequently.

-If you’d like to lend a hand, check out the Effective Altruism Volunteering Facebook group.
+If you’d like to lend a hand, check out the Effective Altruism Volunteering Facebook group and Rethink Charity volunteer page.
 You may also see asks of this sort on Effective Altruism Job Postings and in the Facebook group associated with your region.